Site icon Cafe Serre

 • Cold Brew: An immersion method where coarsely ground coffee steeps in cold or room-temperature water for an extended period (12-24 hours).
 Results in a low-acid, smooth, naturally sweet concentrate.

 Espresso is the heart of many popular coffee beverages and a cornerstone of specialty coffee.
 It’s not a roast level or a bean type, but a method of brewing that uses high pressure and hot water to extract a concentrated shot of coffee.
-Mastering espresso is a journey of precision, requiring attention to detail at every step, from grinding to pulling the shot and steaming milk.
+Mastering espresso is a journey of precision, requiring attention to detail at every step, from grinding to pulling the shot and steaming milk for your specialty coffee drinks.

 A true espresso shot is defined by its rich crema, intense flavor, and thick, syrupy body.
-Achieving this requires understanding and controlling several key parameters:
+Achieving this requires understanding and controlling several key parameters for specialty espresso:

 • Dose: The amount of ground coffee used (e.g., 18-20 grams for a double shot).
 Consistency is vital.